spring-projects/spring-integration-samples/README.md

 Spring Integration Samples
 ==========================

+# Note

+This (master) branch requires Spring Integration 4.0 or above.
+For samples running against earlier versions of Spring Integration, use the __maint__ branch.

 # Introduction

 Welcome to the **Spring Integration Samples** repository which provides **50+ samples** to help you learn [Spring Integration][].
 To simplify your experience, the *Spring Integration* samples are split into 4 distinct categories: